smithjasonm/tictactoe/README.md

  - Retrieve the user's ongoing games
  - Retrieve the user's completed games
  - Retrieve the user's own waiting game (i.e., the game, if it exists, created by the user that awaits a second player)
+ - Determine whether the user is a player in a given game

 #### Validations